-- 1. Please be sure to mark STAT or RUSH on the outside of the package as well as on the request form.
+- Mark STAT or RUSH on the outside of the package as well as on the request form.

-- 2. Please be sure to include the telephone number on the outside of the package.
+- Include the telephone number on the outside of the package.

-Correspondence or billing may be sent via First Class Mail to:
+Correspondence concerning billing may be sent via First Class Mail to:

 - Department of Laboratory Medicine